-- We measure the efficacy of our Counselling Service, and collect feedback from students about all of our welfare services
+We measure the efficacy of our Counselling Service, and collect feedback from students about all of our welfare services

 - We have been expanding our welfare services to include specialised support for students of colour and LGBTQ students, through the Peers of Colour and Rainbow Peers schemes, plus increasing the diversity of our counselling team by appointing two Black counsellors in 2020.

 What We Will Do In Future

 Our Student Wellbeing and Mental Health Strategy outlines a range of commitments, including:

-- We are adopting an holistic approach to student wellbeing and mental health, and will review course design, promote and embed inclusive practice, and help students to develop the life skills which will help them to thrive
+- We are adopting a holistic approach to student wellbeing and mental health, and will review course design, promote and embed inclusive practice, and help students to develop the life skills which will help them to thrive

 - We will put student wellbeing and mental health on the agenda across the institution, ensuring it is taken into account when we review and create courses, or consider workload and assessment methods